zuozhenggh/learning-library/developer-library/skillset-tracker/9-wrap-up/9-wrap-up.md

 3. Now, before copying the code to the instance and running it, let's understand what all the files in this project are.
 Note that some of them were already explained earlier.
     * **package.json** file - This file contains all the needed NodeJS packages that will be downloaded & installed by the ``npm install`` command.
     * **config** folder - The two files in the config folder are meant to set up the default configuration for the entire application.
-        * **authentication.js** - The authentication.js contains all the IDCS configuration using data stored in *.env* file, so that the user of the application can be successfully authenticated
+        * **authentication.js** - Contains all the IDCS configuration using data stored in *.env* file, so that the user of the application can be successfully authenticated
-        * **web-server.js** - The web-server.js sets up the port on which the web server would run on.
+        * **web-server.js** - Sets up the port on which the web server would run on.
 In this case, 8000, but any other port can be used.
     * **scripts** folder appears automatically when you create a new OracleJET project.
     * **services** folder contains all the necessary authentication functions and also the initialization of the server, so that the application can run properly.
-        * **authentication.js** - This file contains the user, login and logout routes and several functions that make possible the authentication part:
+        * **authentication.js** - This file contains the _/user_, _/login_ and _/logout_ routes and several functions that make possible the authentication part:
             - *user()* - function to check if the user is authenticated.
             - *login()* - function that makes the login action.
             - *callback()* - function for storing *id_token* in the session (server side) for logout purposes and adding a request header that is required by the IDCS strategy.